fmidev/ml-oceanids/README.md

 You need to download the predictand data aka the observation time series for your selected location and save them in a csv file (file name should follow: `obs-oceanids-{harbor_name}.csv`).
 We run the `ts-obs-oceanids.py` script to ts query observations for Finnish stations but this needs fmi-apikey which is not shared outside organisation.

 ### OPTION 1
 The following steps can be run from script fit-era5-oceanis.sh, or separately as described in Option 2.
-Example usage for several locations and predictands: `parallel -j1 ./fit-era5-oceanids.sh {\1} {\2} ::: Raahe Rauma Vuosaari ::: WG_PT24H_MAX TA_PT24H_MAX TA_PT24H_MIN TP_PT24H_ACC`
+Example usage for several locations and predictands: `parallel -j1 ./fit-era5-oceanids.sh {\1} {\2} ::: Raahe Rauma Raahe ::: WG_PT24H_MAX TA_PT24H_MAX TA_PT24H_MIN TP_PT24H_ACC`

 ### OPTION 2
 To download the ERA5 and ERA5D predictor data, run the `ts-era5-oceanids.py`.
 It fetches the static, 24h accumulated/max/min, and 00 and 12 UTC hourly time series data, saves them per predictor as csv files.
-Example usage: `python ts-era5-oceanids.py Vuosaari`.
+Example usage: `python ts-era5-oceanids.py Raahe`.

-To combine all predictor CSV files into a single training data input file, run the script `join-training-data.sh.` Example usage: `./join-training-data.sh Vuosaari`.
+To combine all predictor CSV files into a single training data input file, run the script `join-training-data.sh.` Example usage: `./join-training-data.sh Raahe`.

 To get the ERA5/ERA5D derived or other additional predictors, run `add-predictors-oceanids.py`.
-Example usage: `python add-predictors-oceanids.py Vuosaari`.
+Example usage: `python add-predictors-oceanids.py Raahe`.

 To plot the location and four nearest grid points on map, run `plot-era5-oceanids.py`.
-Example usage: `python plot-era5-oceanids.py Vuosaari`.
+Example usage: `python plot-era5-oceanids.py Raahe`.

 ![Training locations](Raahe_training-locs.png)
 Figure 1 Example: Training locations 1 to 4, along with the Raahe observation site (red).